Ferries from

 Whitsunday Islands to Australia

 There are 5 ferry routes.
-Ferries from Hamilton Island Marina to Airlie Beach (Port of Airlie) and Hamilton Island Marina to Airlie Beach (Port of Airlie) are popular ferry trips from Whitsunday Islands to Australia.
+Ferries from Hamilton Island Marina to Airlie Beach (Port of Airlie) and Daydream Island to Airlie Beach (Port of Airlie) are popular ferry trips from Whitsunday Islands to Australia.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

 The fastest ferry from Whitsunday Islands to Australia is in 15 minutes on the Daydream Island to Shute Harbour ferry with Cruise Whitsundays.